-In the late 1970s Ruby joined the group Ritz, formed by producer Ken Gold, along with Tony Jackson and Kofi Missah.
+In the late 1970s Ruby joined the group Ritz, formed by producer Ken Gold, along with Tony Jackson (winner of show 6.5) and Kofi Missah.
 They later added Jimmy Chambers to their line-up and included a young pianist called Anne Dudley (future Art of Noise and film composer) in their live shows.

 I the early 1980s Ruby was the resident singer on the Cannon and Ball show and later joined forced with her sisters Vicky and Sylvia to form The Sapphires who released three singles on the Stiff label in 1982.
 In 1983 The Sapphires would provide backing vocals on Yazoo’s Walk Away From Love on their You and Me Both album as well as on Tracey Ullman’s album You Broke My Heart in 17 Places.

 Ruby still continues with session work and over her career has appeared on tracks by Japan (The Art of Parties), Paul McCartney (Spies Like Us) and Erasure (Grace) to name just a few.
 Ruby also featured on Spandau Ballet’s Through the Barricades album and performed backing vocals for the group on their three song set at the 1985 Live Aid concert at Wembley Stadium.